unionai-oss/pandera/docs/source/schema_models.rst

-As you can see in the example above, you can define a schema by sub-classing :py:class:`SchemaModel` and defining column/index fields as class attributes.
+As you can see in the example above, you can define a schema by sub-classing :class:`~pandera.model.SchemaModel` and defining column/index fields as class attributes.
-The :py:func:`check_types` decorator is required to perform validation of the dataframe at run-time.
+The :func:`~pandera.decorators.check_types` decorator is required to perform validation of the dataframe at run-time.

-Note that :py:class:`Field` s apply to both :py:class:`Column` and :py:class:`Index` objects, exposing the built-in :py:class:`Check` s via key-word arguments.
+Note that :func:`~pandera.model_components.Field` s apply to both :class:`~pandera.schema_components.Column` and :class:`~pandera.schema_components.Index` objects, exposing the built-in :class:`~pandera.checks.Check` s via key-word arguments.

 Converting to DataFrameSchema
 -----------------------------

-You can easily convert a :py:class:`SchemaModel` class into a :py:class:`DataFrameSchema`:
+You can easily convert a :class:`~pandera.model.SchemaModel` class into a :class:`~pandera.schemas.DataFrameSchema`:

 .. testcode:: dataframe_schema_model